FondueDesign/.github/README.md

 # Fondue Design

-This is a special repo to configure all types of thins for our org
+This is a special repo to configure all types of things for our org